 The right windows and insulation can save you a lot of money in the long run.
 Windows with low-emissive (low-e) coating, for instance, reduce energy loss by anywhere from 30% to 50%.
 For even further cost savings, install sun-blocking window treatments to keep your home cooler during the day.

 Moreover, the Environmental Protection Agency (EPA) estimates that homeowners can save more than 10% on total energy costs by adding insulation in attics, crawl spaces, and basement rim joists.

 Energy Star appliances, which are certified by the U.S. Department of Energy, use significantly less energy (10% to 50%) than their non-energy efficient competitors.
 This becomes especially significant when considering that appliances account for 20% of a home’s monthly energy bill on average.
-Appliances that aren't ing properly may also use more energy than they're supposed to.
+Appliances that aren't functioning properly may also use more energy than they're supposed to.
 So if you notice any irregularities with your appliances, call on an appliance repair technician straight away.